vedaldi/practical-object-category-detection/doc/instructions.md

 ### Step 5.4: Detecting symmetric objects with multiple aspects

 The basic detectors you have learned so far are *not* invariant to effects such as object deformations, out-of-plane rotations, and partial occlusions that affect most natural objects.
-Handling these effects requires additional sophistications, including using deformable templates, and mixture of multiple templates.
+Handling these effects requires additional sophistications, including using deformable templates, and a mixture of multiple templates.

 In particular, many objects in nature are symmetric and, as such, their images appear flipped when the objects are seen from the left or the right direction (consider for example a face).
 This can be handled by a pair of symmetric HOG templates.
 In this part we will explore this option.